|Country Number (37)||1975||SECOND WAVE|

 As reported in DWM 54, the episodes rated well, reaching some 2.5 million viewers, with a rating of 78 out of 100 'points'.

 Two Tom Baker stories were missed – Genesis of the Daleks and Pyramids of Mars – presumably on account of censorship.
 As had been reported in DWM 54 and DWM 168, the series was discontinued mainly on account of its violence.
 This action may have been why the BBC subsequently found it difficult to sell the series elsewhere within Europe in the late 1970s – see Europe for more on this.

-The 8 May 1976 issue of Veronica magazine, featured an interview with Tom Baker.
+The 8 May 1976 issue of Veronica magazine, featured an interview with Tom Baker, presumably conducted while he was visiting the country in March.
 Bizarrely, the article does not mention that the series was at the time screening on TROS!
 (The word "griezel" on the cover headline translates as "horror / scary / freak".)